Evergreen: Efficient Claim Verification for Semantic Aggregates: Query Optimizations

-Semantic filter operators invoke an LLM on every input tuple to evaluate a boolean predicate, but many tuples may not satisfy it. \system\ reduces unnecessary LLM calls by inserting a similarity pre-filter below each semantic filter.
-At optimization time, the optimizer generates a search query from the filter's prompt---using the same LLM-driven approach as in relevance sorting---and embeds it.
-At execution time, the pre-filter computes the maximum cosine similarity between the query embedding and the tuple's sentence-level embeddings; tuples whose similarity falls below a configurable threshold are discarded before the LLM is invoked.
-Sentence-level embeddings avoid the signal dilution that occurs with a single document embedding, ensuring that a tuple is not discarded when even one of its sentences is relevant to the predicate.
-By setting the threshold conservatively, the filter achieves high recall while still eliminating tuples that are clearly unrelated to the predicate, avoiding expensive LLM calls.
+\textbf{Similarity Filtering.} Semantic filters invoke an LLM on every input tuple, even though many may not satisfy the predicate. \system\ avoids these calls by inserting a similarity pre-filter below each semantic filter.
+At optimization time, the optimizer reuses the same LLM-driven approach as in relevance sorting, generating a search query from the filter's prompt and embedding it.
+At execution time, the pre-filter discards a tuple if the maximum cosine similarity between the query embedding and the tuple's sentence-level embeddings falls below a configurable threshold.
+Sentence-level embeddings avoid the signal dilution of a single document embedding, retaining a tuple when even one of its sentences is relevant.
+A conservatively low threshold keeps recall high while still eliminating tuples clearly unrelated to the predicate.